DarwinEV/ML-Regression-Model-Implementations/README.md

   - The t-test:
     - Null Hypothesis: There is no significant difference between the sample means of the two groups.
 (Meal Prices and Waiter Tips)
     - Results: 14.26 > 1.9698 == True (t_ratio > t_critical)
-    - <b>Conclusion: The t-test is passed and we reject the null hypothesis, therefore there is a significant difference between the means and any variation from the means is not due to random chance, but implies that changes to one value have an almost predictable effect on the other.</b>
+    - <strong>Conclusion: Therefore, we reject the null hypothesis.
+The significant difference between the means of meal prices and waiter tips suggests that changes to one value have an almost predictable effect on the other in the sample.</strong>
   - p-test:
-    - Null Hypothesis:
+    - Null Hypothesis: There is no significant linear relationship between meal prices(x) and waiter tips(y).
+    - Results: 6.6924706E-34 < 0.05 (p < alpha)
+    - <strong>Conclusion: The p-value is within the confidence level and is very close to 0, indicating that we can be 95% confident that there is a significant linear relationship between the two values in the sample.</strong>
 - Analysis:
-  - The significance values from the data demonstrated that the results were highly correlated with r = 0.68.
-  - The p-value resulted in being less than alpha = 0.05, falling within the confidence level of 95%.
+  - The r value of r = 0.68 indicates that there is a positive and moderately strong linear relationship between meal prices and waiter tips.
+  - The linear regression model performed better than a 1-Dimensional analysis of variance in predicting and understanding the relationship between the variables.
 - Results:
-  - The values obtained from skikit predictions, excel, and the implementation were almost identical with differences at the values further than the 10th
+  - The values obtained from skikit predictions, excel, and the implementation were almost identical with differences in the values further than the 10th
     Decimal place.
-  - These results indicate that the implementation is correct overall.
+  - I employed Excel's Linear Regression Data Analysis tool, which calculated ANOVA results and other quantities for comparing and validating my regression results.
+    - The equations for finding these values are in the tips.xlsx file.

+<h3>There is a correlation between meal prices and waiter tips in the sample.
+Variations from the mean values of the variables have an almost predictable effect
+  on the value of the other variable.
+The results indicate that we can be 95% confident that there is a linear relationship between the two variables in the sample.
+Finally, after comparing the results obtained from the simple linear regression implementation to the Excel regression tool, we cam conclude that the implementation is correct overall.</h3>

 - Sources:
   - Youtube: Brandon Foltz - Simple Linear Regression, zedstatistics, Quantitative Specialists
   - Khan Academy: AP®︎/College Statistics